Choosing an HR software

 Onboarding | Gather new hire documentation.
 Guide new hires through their first days and weeks. |

 Digital employee files | Store and organise employee data and forms in one central platform.
-Assign access rights to ensure only the right people can access employee data. |
+Assign access rights to ensure only the right people have access. |

-Legal compliance | Collect and report required employee data to government entities.
-Maintain employee data in compliance with data privacy laws. |
+Legal compliance | Collect and report required employee data to government entities and maintain it all in compliance with data privacy laws. |

 Payroll administration | Automate payroll calculation and pay stub creation. |